skinjester/remote-vision/docs/spirit animal notes.md

 As I child I wondered if I'd seen everything a person could see.
-Maybe everything to come would be a combination of all the patterns I was familiar with.
-I wondered - could there be images that
+I wasn't jaded yet, but maybe everything to come would be just a combination of all the patterns I was already familiar with.
+I wondered - could there be images that no one had imagined yet?

 In this talk, Gary shares a story of how he befriended an intelligent machine and became an artist again.
-Learning to code in Python was the gateway to
+Learning to code in Python was the gateway

-I was so surprised to find that the type of image synthesis being performed worked exactly the same way from a functional standpoint.
  We train the neural network to recognize images and then "run it backward" by amplifying the signals it makes during image recognition and adding them back to the image it attempts to recognize.
 This leads to wild visual feedback which to us appears as a "machine hallucination".
 Yet how interesting it is that these hallucinatory images resonate with our own internalized visual language.
 The expression of which has resonated throughout human history in our cave art and our dreams.
 As soon as I connec

 In traditional computing decisions are yes/no, true/false affairs.
 Neural computation is a bit different.
 Instead, decisions emerge from a little more of this, a little less of the other thing.
 Choices are more like habits.
 Learning then, is the process of adjusting all the biases so a neural network gets into the habit of recognizing new input.
 Machine learning is the art of getting it to do this on its own.